openstack-archive/fuel-plugin-contrail/doc/source/intro.rst

 Overview
 --------

-Contrail plugin for Fuel provides the functionality to add Contrail SDN for Mirantis OpenStack as networking backend option using Fuel Web UI in a user-friendly manner.
+Contrail plugin for Fuel adds Contrail SDN to Mirantis OpenStack as a networking back end option using Fuel web UI in a user-friendly manner.
 Juniper Networks Contrail is an open software defined networking solution that automates and orchestrates the creation of highly scalable virtual networks.

 Contrail features:

 *   Powerful API calls (REST or direct python class calls)

-*   Analytics engine: Traffic flow reports, statistics
+*   Analytics engine: traffic flow reports, statistics

 *   Network management at 2-4 OSI layers

-*   Service chaining architecture: you can transparently pass traffic through service instances, such as IDS, firewalls, DPI.
+*   Service chaining architecture: you can transparently pass traffic through service instances such as IDS, firewalls, and DPI.

 *   Fine grained virtual network access policy control